AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_and_materials/shaderfx.md

 The standard material that you can create and assign in the interactive editor uses a physically based shader graph, built with ShaderFX nodes, that respects the laws of physics and energy conservation.
 The Stingray PBS (physically based shader) lets you balance diffusion/reflection and microsurface detail/reflectivity using roughness, normal, and metallic maps.
 For more information about built-in shader nodes, see the [Shader Node Reference](../../../shaders_ref/index.html).

 The Stingray PBS is also available in Maya 2016, Maya LT 2016, and 3ds Max 2016.
 This means you can create a Stingray PBS node in these design tools, build its shader graph using ShaderFX nodes, then import the scene into {{ProductName}}.
 The model will look exactly the same, and the imported graph will be the same, including all input connections and nodes.
-See also ~{ Interop with Maya, Maya LT, or 3ds Max }~.
+See also ~{ Enable {{ProductName}} Live Link }~.

 > **Note:** If the shader uses a custom preset, the preset shader graph is also exported.